orchidsoftware/orchid.software/docs/en/docs/filters.md

 description: Learn how to use the Eloquent Filters feature in Laravel Orchid to easily filter and search your database records.
 Improve the user experience of your administration-style app with powerful and customizable filters.
 ---

-Filters used to simplify the search for records using a typical filter.
-For example, if you want to filter the product catalog by attributes, brands, etc.
-The sample values based on the Http request parameters.

-> **Note.** This is not a ready-made solution or a universal remedy.
-You must expand the structure for your specific applications.

 ## Eloquent Filter